-“Applying DBS to the pathway between the cerebellum and cerebral cortex in combination with physical therapy might help the brain form new connections around the damaged area,” says Dr. Machado.
+“Applying DBS to the pathway between the cerebellum and cerebral cortex in combination with physical therapy might help the brain form new connections around the damaged area,” Dr. Machado says.
 “Patients could recover motor function beyond what they would with physical therapy alone.”

-The first stroke patient in the DBS study will have his device programmed in March 2017.
+The first stroke patient in the DBS study will have her device programmed in March 2017.
 Improvement could occur within several weeks.

 Improving long-term stroke survival

-“We need more and better options to help the many patients who remain chronically disabled after a stroke,” says Dr. Machado.
+“We need more and better options to help the many patients who remain chronically disabled after a stroke,” Dr. Machado says.
 “The opportunity here is to explore a new avenue that can augment the recovery patients experience from physical therapy over the long term.”

 Over the next four to five years, the study team hopes to determine: